Oran is a Dublin-born dance artist of mixed Chinese and Irish heritage.

-At the age of 6 he started training in the competitive Irish dance style and participated from local to international platforms for nearly 18 years.
-In 2016 after winning the World Championships for a third year in a row he hung up his feis shoes and completed his exams for TCRG.
+At 6 years of age he began Irish dance training and competed locally and internationally, mostly as a soloist but also in teams, for nearly 18 years.
+Having won the World Championships in 2016 for a third year in a row, the only dancer to have achieved this in his organisation, he hung up his feis (competition) shoes and completed his exams for TCRG (Irish dance teacher qualification) – which was awarded in Nov 2016.
 While no longer a competitor, he remains a part of the feis world by assisting at competitions and offering workshops to dancers of all ages and levels.

-Oran went on to pursue the MA in Contemporary Dance Performance at the Irish World Academy of Music and Dance, University of Limerick.
-During and since his time there, Oran has become increasingly interested in objects and concepts of gender in movement, upon which his MA thesis was based.
-He graduated in January 2018 with First Class Honours.
+Between 2014 and 2016, Oran learned about contemporary dance in a solo and ensemble setting under the mentorship of artistic director Mariam Ribón in the Dublin Youth Dance Company.
+He then applied and was accepted into the MA in Contemporary Dance Performance at the Irish World Academy of Music and Dance, University of Limerick.
+There he studied with national and international practitioners of contemporary dance, screendance, traditional Irish step dance, aerial dance (at the Irish Aerial Creation Centre), other somatic practices and dance discourse.
+Since his time there, Oran has become increasingly interested in objects and concepts of gender in movement, upon which his MA thesis was based.
+He graduated in Jan 2018 with a First Class Honours.

-Having been selected for the Step Up: Dance Project 2017, Oran worked with award-winning choreographer Gary Clarke to create RAVENOUS that toured nationwide.
-Later, as project and marketing manager, and also performer, Oran pioneered for RAVENOUS to be brought to the Limerick Fringe 2018.
-This was the first time a Step Up work was performed outside of the programme.
+Oran was part of Step Up: Dance Project 2017, where he worked intensively with UK award-winning choreographer Gary Clarke to create RAVENOUS that toured nationwide.
+He worked with choreographers Marguerite Donlon and Catherine Young in Step Up: Repertory Programme 2017.
+As project and marketing manager, and also performer, Oran pioneered for RAVENOUS to be brought to the Limerick Fringe 2018.
+This is the first and only time to date that a Step Up work has been performed outside of the programme.

-In February 2020, Oran was awarded a short residency at Ionad Cultúrtha, Baile Mhúirne, to continue his research between contemporary and Irish dance and is currently working with Norwegian choreographer Tony Tran for a premiere in 2021.
+So far in 2020, Oran was part of the Irish National Tour with Kristyn Fontanella Dance and her Irish / contemporary dance work IN LiMBO.
+In Feb 2020, Oran was awarded a short residency at Ionad Cultúrtha, Baile Mhúirne, to continue his own research between contemporary and Irish dance.
+Most recently, Dance Ireland offered Oran the HATCH Award 2020 under the mentorship of Fearghus Ó Conchúír.
+He is currently working on Croí Glan’s new show Tilt and with Norwegian contemporary dance choreographer Tony Tran for the premiere of a new Irish dance work in 2021.